mbesser/mbesser.github.io/_case_studies/pelvina.md

     - name: Frontend Developer
       text: To be able to implement the design efficiently I developed a CSS architecture based on modular components and utility classes.
 This way I was able to implement the design quickly and consistently in a living style guide and later transfer it directly into the live product.
 sections:
-  - title: Information Architecture &User Flows
+  - title: Information Architecture & User Flows
     contents:
       - heading: Combined Site and Content Map
         text: |